The Cathedral School of St. John the Divine: Athletics

 The Cathedral School offers many sports through the fall, winter, and spring.
 Interscholastic sports include volleyball, soccer, cross country, basketball, track and field, tennis, softball, and baseball.
 More than 90% of Upper School students participate in at least one interscholastic sport per school year.

 Campus

-Three peacocks, which were donated by the Bronx Zoo in the 1980s, live on the grounds of The Cathedral School.
+Three peacocks, which were donated by the Bronx Zoo in the 1980s, lived on the grounds of The Cathedral School until early 2024.

 The school holds an annual spring fair.